 My name is Heidi Shurtz, lead yoga instructor and organizer for our yoga retreats in Ubud, Bali in July 2015.
 I started planning these yoga retreats because of my experience and passion for the beautiful Island of the Gods: Bali.
 Although the usual response I get from people when I tell them I hold yoga retreats in Bali is “Wow!
 I’ve always wanted to go to Bali!
 You are so lucky!”, I sometimes get the question, “Why do you go all the way to Bali?”

-Yes, Bali is quite a long trip from anywhere in the United States.
-So, I’ve decided to answer this question in order to explain to you why Bali is worth it!
+Yes, Bali is quite a long trip from most places in the world, especially the United States where Jason and I live.
+So, I’ve decided to answer this question in order to explain to you why Bali is worth it.

 My story starts a few years back when I decided to do my 200 hour, yoga teacher training on Bali in the fall of 2010.
 The training itself was 6 weeks, but I planned some extra time before and after to travel around and really explore the island.
 I think my total “planned” time in Bali started around 2 months.